Metin Akdülger

 Metin Akdülger (born 10 April 1988) is a Turkish actor, writer, musician.
-He is co-writer of comic book series "Görmüş Geçirmiş Kaptan 88".
+He is the co-writer of comic book series Görmüş Geçirmiş Kaptan 88.
 His music band is "Journers".

 Akdülger, who took part in amateur plays and made short films during his youth, attended acting classes at his school due to his interest in acting while continuing his education at Koç University.
 He continued to take part in amateur theatre plays at the university.
 He joined the Craft Theatre team in 2012.
 His professional theatre career began in 2012 with his role in the play Tape.
 In 2013, he entered television, and began starring in the popular TV series Medcezir.
 In the same year, he made his cinematic debut with the movie Bensiz, in which he portrayed a footballer who suffers a stroke.
 After this experience, Akdülger returned to theatre by joining the cast of Mary, which went on stage in 2014 at Didaskali Theatre.
 In 2015, he starred in the period series Analar ve Anneler.

 In 2016, he took part in the play Kahramanlar Hep Erkek, an adaptation of Duygu Asena's autobiography Kadının Adı Yok.
 In the same year, he landed his first leading role in a TV series by portraying Murad IV in the second season of the historical show Muhteşem Yüzyıl: Kösem.
 After this series, Akdülger had a solo performance with the play Baldan Karanlık in 2017, which was well received by the critics.
 With his performance in the play, he received the "Promising Actor of the Year" at the 2nd Üstün Akmen Theatre Awards.
 In the same year, he appeared in the movie Kırık Kalpler Bankası.
 Akdülger had a leading role in My Favourite Fabric, which premiered at the 2018 Cannes Film Festival.
 He then continued his career with roles in the crime fiction series Şahsiyet in 2018 and the fantasy series Atiye in 2019.
 In addition to feature films, Akdülger has played in many short films throughout his career and has been a judge in many short film competitions.
 In late 2019, he formed the band Journers with Burak Yeşildurak and started making music.